-After the Second World War, psychological concepts of mind over matter provided a new way to explain the poltergeist – a rare and strange phenomenon in which people witnessed objects move on their own.
+After the Second World War, psychological concepts of mind over matter provided a new way to study the poltergeist – a rare and strange phenomenon in which people witnessed objects move on their own.
 What was its historical significance?

 Mischievous Forces is my PhD dissertation in progress at the Department of History, University of British Columbia, Vancouver, Canada.
 Advisor: Dr. Joy Dixon.
 Dissertation committee: Dr. Robert Brain, Dr. Carla Nappi, and Dr. Leslie Paris.